Home and Community Based Support

 - Meal planning – shopping, meal prep, following a recipe, and cooking

-The Activity Club is an informal social club that all individuals we support are welcome to participate in.
-All activities are generated by the individuals and staff who work with them.
-We offer a variety of activities each month such as bowling, dances, arts & crafts activities, breakfasts, lunches, and coffee gatherings, to name just a few.
+The Activity Club is an informal social club for all individuals that we support.
+The participants and staff generate the ideas for monthly activities.
+Past activities include bowling, dances, arts & crafts, breakfasts, lunches, and coffee gatherings, to name just a few.

 Click here to view the frequently asked questions about Home and Community Based Supports.